Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

 During the 19th century, French chefs discovered the process of sautéing vegetables in a hot pan with butter or oil.
-This technique has become popular around the world.
-Interestingly, sautéing has been around for ages; this cooking method was used by Middle Eastern and Mediterranean cooks for a long time.
+Since then, the technique has become popular around the world.
+Interestingly, sautéing has been around for ages; it was used by Middle Eastern and Mediterranean cooks for a long time.
+The term ”Sauté – to jump” is derived from the French word ”Sauter – which means to toss and stir quickly”.

 Zucchini is considered a summer squash.
 It originated in Mexico and Central America and was domesticated by the indigenous people of that region.
 What most people don’t know is that the original squash was quite bitter.
 In the 16th century, when Europeans explored the Americas, they discovered the squash.
+Eventually, it made its way to Italy.
+The Italians bred the squash to be flavourful, tender, and mild-tasting.
+The best part about Zucchini is that it is a neutral vegetable.
+It takes on the flavor of the spices and can be a versatile ingredient in the kitchen.

 Zucchini, Olive oil/Butter, Spices, Parmesan Cheese, Garlic.

-Parsley adds a fresh and herbaceous flavour.
+Different spices will elevate the taste of the Zucchini.
+Paprika will add smokiness, whilst Cajun spice will add heat.
+Salt is essential.
+Parsley adds a fresh and herbaceous flavor.
 Adjust the spices according to your main meal preferences.
-Parmesan cheese adds a salty and nutty flavour.
+Parmesan cheese adds a salty and nutty flavor.
+Finely chopped garlic blends seamlessly into the dish, adding warmth and a depth of flavor.

+During the process, after the garlic has lightened in color, add the spices: salt, green pepper (substitute with ground white or black pepper), paprika powder, cajun seasoning, and dried parsley.
 Let the spices simmer for approximately two minutes.
-The heat will draw out the herbs’ flavours during this step, creating a flavourful side dish when combined with the zucchini.
+The heat will draw out the herbs’ flavors during this step, creating a flavourful side dish when combined with the zucchini.

 There are many things that you can eat alongside Sautéed Zucchini.
 Consider pairing this side dish with Rib-Eye Steak, Roast Chicken, Grilled Chicken, and Baked Fish and making an ensemble of side dishes.
 Here are more ideas: Roasted Brussels sprouts, Garlic Butter, and Green Beans.

 Cut the zucchini evenly to ensure uniform cooking.
 Don’t overcrowd the pan.
 Place the zucchini in single layers.
 Add seasonings according to your taste.
 You can also use onion powder.
 Cook the Zucchini until tender.
 There is no need to cook for more than 3 minutes per side.
-Adding fresh herbs adds an extra burst of flavour.
+Adding fresh herbs adds an extra burst of flavor.